onejeuu/sc-file/docs/source/usage/convert.rst

 | :ref:`convert <cli-convert>` converts supported standalone files.
-| Several files and folders can be processed in one operation.
+| Several files and directories can be processed in one operation.
-| Folders are scanned recursively.
+| Directories are scanned recursively.

 ----------------------------------------
 Standalone files
 ----------------------------------------

-A standalone file contains enough data for its own output.
+A standalone file contains enough data for independent export.
-The converter does not need a second file to convert it.
+No additional files or other metadata are required to convert it.

 .. list-table::
   :header-rows: 1